quandie/roblox-nextbot-possession/readme.md

 are you ever played "nico's nextbots" on roblox? if so, will you ever wanted to make own nextbot possession? if yes want - there my project for you which you can download and use as example!

+> [!WARNING]
-(warning: this may not be working properly!)
+> this may not work not as planned/expected. be aware of bugs, because im doing this by myself

 # includes
 - ServerScriptService SERVER scripts